-To complicate matters, fifths on the cello are often surprisingly unparallel.
-Science would suppose that, if the strings are tuned accurately, then the parallel fifths should be exactly at the same distance for each string from the “nut” at the top of the fingerboard (the scroll end).
+When we study harmony we quickly learn of the dangers of “parallel fifths”.
+On the cello however, unlike for harmony, we would greatly benefit if the fifths were a bit more parallel because they are in fact usually surprisingly unparallel.
+Science would suppose that, if the strings are tuned accurately, then each note of a double-stopped fifth should be exactly at the same distance from the “nut” (at the scroll-end [top] of the fingerboard).
 Surprisingly this is not so.
-The hand has to twist and turn in order to find the correct angle for the finger that is stopping a fifth in order for the fifth to sound in tune.
-What’s more, this angle changes between the different string pairs, and not just by small differences.
-Whereas for fifths across the A and D strings the “in-tune-fifth-angle” tends to be with the fingertip pointing towards the scroll, on the D and G strings this correct angle seems to be be pointing in the opposite direction.
+The hand has to twist and turn in order to find the correct angle for the finger that is stopping a fifth in order for that fifth to sound in tune.
+What’s more, this angle changes according to which pair of strings we are using, and not just by small amounts.
+Whereas for fifths across the A and D strings the “in-tune-fifth-angle” tends to be with the fingertip pointing towards the scroll, on the D and G strings the correct angle seems to be pointing in the opposite direction.
 And on the G and C strings it would appear again to require the same angle as for the top two strings.

 The finger angle necessary to play an in-tune fifth across the two top strings and across the two bottom strings could be justified by the difference in “hardness” between the parts of the finger (or thumb) that are stopping the two strings.
 That part of the finger that is stopping the higher string finger is usually much softer and less resistant than the end of the finger which is stopping the lower string.
 This means that the higher string is often not sufficiently firmly stopped to sound “true” and may tend to sound flat.
-This can explain those fifths for which the finger needs to point “backwards” (towards the scroll).
-But what about fifths across the D and G strings, for which the hand needs to point the other way?
+While this might explain those fifths for which the finger needs to point “backwards” (towards the scroll), what about fifths across the D and G strings, for which the hand needs to point the other way?

 There must be a good explanation for this, but I haven’t yet heard it.
-This is so bizarre that it resembles the bending of space, time and gravity that Einstein discovered.
+Does this phenomenon only happen on fifths or are all the notes/intervals across each pair of strings equally affected?
+This phenomenon is so bizarre that it resembles the bending of space, time, and gravity that Einstein discovered.
 Perhaps he could have explained the reasons for these “crooked fifths”, I certainly can’t!